 Phrasal verbs are one of the areas of English that most learners hate.
 But if you learn them in the right way, they aren't really that difficult to understand or use.

-That is the reason that I created the videos in Phrasal Verb Daily, to teach you phrasal verbs in English in a way that'll help you quickly and easily learn them.
+That is the reason that I originally created the Phrasal Verb Daily videos on YouTube, short videos to teach you phrasal verbs in English in a way that'll help you quickly and easily learn them.

-Below I'll quickly explain who they are for and how to use the Phrasal Verb Daily videos on YouTube to help you improve your knowledge and use of phrasal verbs.
+In addition, I will explain how to use the videos to help you improve your knowledge and use of phrasal verbs.

 Who the videos are for